British soldiers in the eighteenth century: Pay

+A shilling bearing the face of George III.
+Prospective British soldiers were often paid the King's shilling when joining the army.

 The daily pay of a British soldier differed with respect to their position within the army.
-A sergeant could expect to be paid between 1s 6d and 2s 6d depending on whether he served with a foot regiment or the dragoons respectively.
-A trumpeter could be paid up to 2s 8d, while a drummer may have been paid 3s if he served with the cavalry.
-A normal private soldier may have been paid 8d if serving with a Regiment of Foot but received almost 2s 6d if enlisted with the cavalry.
+A sergeant could expect to be paid between 1s 6d and 2s 6d depending on whether he served with an infantry or cavalry regiment.
+A trumpeter could be paid up to 2s 8d, while a drummer may have been paid 3s if he served in a cavalry regiment.
+A private may have been paid 8d if serving with a regiment of foot but received almost 2s 6d if serving in a cavalry regiment.
 In comparison, a labourer in the mid-18th century would have earned a daily wage of 2s, and a collier a weekly salary of 13s 6d.

 A soldier would have to pay for food and forage beyond the supplied rations – and for any other extras such as beer – out of his wage.
 A loaf of bread usually cost around 5d, while a dragoon soldier, earning 1s 6d daily, would have paid 6d for a ration of forage consisting of 18 lb (8 kg) of hay and one peck (16 dry pints) of oats.
 From 1800 onwards soldiers received a daily beer money allowance in addition to their regular wages.
 The practice was started on the orders of The Duke of York.

 Considering the prices of camp necessaries during this period, many items cost a few shillings: a haversack could be purchased for 3s 6d while leather powder bags could be found for 7s.
 Dragoons may have purchased a nose bag for the sum of 2s and a drum case would be worth 10s.
 The larger items such as tents would obviously cost more; it cost approximately £4 10s for a complete round tent and £2 12s for a bell tent for arms.
 Normally, the tents would be provided by the Board of Ordnance, but other necessities may have been purchased by the colonel of the regiment who would later be reimbursed.